-If you’ve been working professionally for anything more than a few years, you’ll have noticed the rules of the game keep changing.
+If you’ve been working professionally for anything more than a few years, you might have noticed the rules of the game keep changing.

 It’s becoming imperative to act and behave like vital and dynamic beings within corporate bodies that are constantly attuned and responsive to what’s going on around them.

-To play the new rules of the game, management operations are improved immeasurably by being connected up and networked and data needs to be knitted together.
+To play the new rules of the game, management operations are improved immeasurably by being connected up and networked.
+Data, for example, needs to be knitted together.

-The major digital players, such as Google and Facebook, know this already.
-They understand information flows are everything and are taking steps to integrate theirs, across intelligent personal assistant information and online browsing, for example.
-The evidence is beginning to suggest also that integrating AI is creating operating advantages of between 3%-15%.
+Major digital players, such as Google and Facebook, know this already.
+To them, information flows are everything.
+These are organisations taking steps to integrate all the data they have about us, gathered across intelligent personal assistant information and online browsing, for example.
+Evidence suggests that integrating AI is creating operating advantages of between 3%-15%.

-How any organisation uses its data is becoming a core capability today, a lifeblood, that maintains business ability to stay ahead.
+How any organisation uses its data is becoming a core capability today.
+It’s a lifeblood that maintains a business’ ability to stay ahead.
 And that means digital transformation strategies must be integrated and aligned to be effective.

 Yet, few organisations have yet to fully grapple with this as a governance issue, or are able to realistically calibrate how much to invest in digital transformation efforts in relation to the predicted value they can generate using interaction data.